June 11, 2019

 - Financial – i.e. fair pay and benefit policies, retirement planning and employee financial support

 With the above in mind, we’ve put together a list of simple suggestions to help you and your organisation work towards improving wellbeing at work.
-And if you’d like to learn more, feel free to join our upcoming webinar with Moorepay’s HR Services Director Michelle Hobson; sign-up here.
+And if you’d like to learn more, feel free to watch our ‘Wellbeing in the Workplace’ webinar with HR Services Director Michelle Hobson; watch it here.

 Do you have an Employee Assistance Programme?
 If you don’t – would you consider one?
 HR, nor the people managers within your business are likely to be qualified to respond directly to employee mental health issues.
 However, as an employer, you do have a duty of care to support the health of your employees – and that includes mental health.
 Providing an EAP service is a great way to help your employees who need confidential advice.
 Get your seniors on-board and choose a trustworthy provider.